 That's all that there is to it.
 I'll now go into some detail on each of the above, step by step.
-Some are very simple and quite obvious, and others are above, step by step.
+Some are very simple and quite obvious, and others are

+That's all that there is to it.
+I'll now go into some detail on each of the above, step by step.
 Some are very simple and quite obvious, and others are are too!
-First the DEVICE SELECT jumpers on your disk drive are there so that you can circuit on a drive, it and only it will respond to a 0-Volts potential on it's DSx line (provided you haven't strapped another drive for the same DSx). of files on that disk (READ).
-When you tell the disk manager that you want to catalog the disk, the controller recieves instructions from the CPU to SELECT 1) Select DRIVE 2) Turn MOTOR ON and wait for up to speed (INDEX frequency) 3) Check TRACK 00 and reference FLOPPY CONTROLLER chip to see if the drive was at track 00, or at another track from a previous operation.
-4) Select DIRECTION and step the HEAD STEPPING MOTOR in that direction a specific number of pulses.
-Controller looks this up to see how many step before it can move them to a new track.
-5) Apply proper number of STEP pulses to get the HEAD(s) over the right track 6) The CPU and CONTROLLER will select a WEAD Reserved on this PEAD we will select 7) The CPU and CONTROLLER will select a WEAD Reserved on the EAD we will select 7) Apply proper number of STEP pulses to get the HEAD(s) over the right track 7) Apply proper number of STEP pulses to get the HEAD(s) over the right track 7) The CPU and CONTROLLER will select a WEAD Reserved on the CPU will select 7) The CPU and CONTROLLER will select a WEAD Reserved on the call of the disk.
-7) The CPU and CONTROLLER will select a WEAD Reserved on the select for the select for the select the disk.
-7) The CPU and CONTROLLER will select a WEAD Reserved on the select for the
+First the DEVICE SELECT jumpers on your disk drive are there so that you can have up to four drives on your controller, and by jumpering the drive select circuit on a drive, it and only it will respond to a 0-Volts potential on it's DSx line (provided you haven't strapped another drive for the same DSx).
+Next let's look at what happens when you insert a disk and call for a list of files on that disk (READ).
+When you tell the disk manager that you want to catalog the disk, the controller recieves instructions from the CPU to SELECT a drive, and what functions to perform in approximately this order: Select DRIVE Turn MOTOR ON and wait for up to speed (INDEX frequency) Check TRACK 00 and reference FLOPPY CONTROLLER chip to see if the drive was at track 00, or at another track from a previous operation.
+Select DIRECTION and step the HEAD STEPPING MOTOR in that direction a specific number of pulses.
+Controller must ALWAYS know where the HEADS are before it can move them to a new track.
+Apply proper number of STEP pulses to get the HEAD(s) over the right track on the disk.
+The CPU and CONTROLLER will select a HEAD.

-- on the disk.
-6> The CPU and CONTROLLER will select a HEAD.
 Based on this READ we will sel.
 HEAD 1 (bottom), and gate it to the READ DATA line to the controller.
+New wait for the next INDEX pulse (synchronization of mechanical disk to the electronics).

-7> Now wait for the next INDEX pulse (synchronization of mechanical disk to the electronics).
-8) PFAD everything At this point the controllers ich is to handle separate - the electronics).
-READ everything.
+- Now wait for the next INDEX pulse (synchronization of mechanical disk to the electronics).
+8) READ everything.
 At this point the controllers job is to handle separation of HEADER (address etc.) and DATA, and CHECK WORD information.
 The continues to turn on this one track and read until the controller gives it another job to do.
-The information will now be acted on by the CPU or CONTROLLER and if a read error occurs, well that's going to have to wait until next
+The information will now be acted on by the CPU or CONTROLLER and if a read error occurs, well that's going to have to wait until next month. month

-I did want to includ the disc to the right which is used to check and adjust the speed of the older type disk drive . with the belt driven SPINDLES.
+I did want to includ the disc to the right which is used to check and adjust the speed of the older type disk drive. with the belt driven SPINDLES.
 The disc can be attached to any drive to check the speed, as long as you center it on the end of the SPINDLE and not the MOTOR.
-After you have attached the disc you can either run a program that will keep the disk drive running, or you can ground pin 16 on the drive with only the power plug hocked to your drive.
+After you have attached the disc you can either run a program that will keep the disk drive running, or you can ground pin 16 on the drive with only the power plug hooked to your drive.
 If you built the DISK DRIVE EXERCISER, just flip switch S2.
 Look at the disc and adjust the motor speed pot. until the bars appear still.
-That's all? -I'll pick up where I've left off today on READING, WRITING and a few tips next month.
+That's all.
+I'll pick up where I've left off today on READING, WRITING and a few tips next month.

-ERRORS, I'VE MADE ERRORS, I'VE MADE LOTS AND LOTS OF ERRORS ( John Willforth )
+ERRORS, I'VE MADE ERRORS, I'VE MADE LOTS AND LOTS OF ERRORS (John Willforth)